East Coast–West Coast hip-hop rivalry: Efforts at reconciliation

-On September 22, 1996, a peace summit was convened at Mosque Maryam by Louis Farrakhan in the wake of the murder of 2Pac, and another after the shooting of Biggie Smalls in March 1997.
+On September 22, 1996, a peace summit was convened at Mosque Maryam by Louis Farrakhan in the wake of the murder of 2Pac.

-In February 1997, Snoop Dogg and Combs held a press conference where they called for an end to the East Coast–West Coast rap feud that had already claimed the life of 2Pac.
-"Kids around the world are watching," Snoop said.
+In February 1997, Snoop Dogg and Combs appeared together on The Steve Harvey Show and held a press conference where they called for an end to the East Coast–West Coast rap feud that had already claimed the life of 2Pac.
+"Kids around the world are watching", Snoop said.
 "By calling for a truce we're giving them something to live for."
-However, their efforts failed to stop the violence; less than a month later, The Notorious B.I.G. was killed in a drive-by shooting while stopping at a stoplight in Los Angeles.
+However, their efforts failed to stop the violence; less than a month later, the Notorious B.I.G. was killed in a drive-by shooting while stopping at a stoplight in Los Angeles.

-On April 3, 1997, Key figures in the rap industry were summoned to Farrakhans Chicago-based minister house for an in-depth meeting.
-The main thrust was to put an end to the East / West rivalry.
-On hand were artists like Snoop Dogg, Tha Dogg Pound, Ice Cube, Bones Thugs-n-Harmony and Fat Joe.
+On April 3, 1997, key figures in the rap industry were summoned to Farrakhan's Chicago-based ministry house for an in-depth meeting.
+The motive of the meeting was to put an end to the rivalry.
+On hand were artists such as Snoop Dogg, Tha Dogg Pound, Ice Cube, Bone Thugs-n-Harmony and Fat Joe.

+Since 1997

+After Tupac's death but shortly before Biggie's, rappers from both coasts worked together on Ice Cube's Dangerous Ground soundtrack.
+Later some rappers ridiculed the rivalry like Big Pun – who in his song "You Ain't a Killer" raps "won't even talk that East or West crap" – with Pun himself being an East Coast rapper "heartily embraced" by fans in the West Coast.
+The Game, who is from the West Coast, shouted out "RIP" to both Tupac and the Notorious B.I.G. on "Put You on the Game" ("Another memorial for Makaveli and Big Pop").

+Some rappers have promoted unity in their lyrics, for example in Eminem and Snoop Dogg's single "From the D 2 the LBC" (meaning "From Detroit to Long Beach, California"), the chorus contains the lyrics: "Whether you Eastside or Westside of the 313, let's see them guns blaze", along with other lyrics in the song that talk about both coasts of the United States.
+Eminem is from Detroit, which is in the Midwest, while Snoop Dogg is from Long Beach, which is on the West Coast.